vincecarse/EC331/Comments_and_Thoughts/README.md

 - Think about using GLS to deal with serial correlation
    - Try and estimate the 'theta' parameter
 - Simultaneous equation for funding?
+- Include simple equations which build to more complex ones
+- Include interaction terms as mean-differenced?
+- Are there other variables I can include to reduce the standard errors of my estimates?

 ## Questions
 - How to resolve funding not being significant when including interactions but being so without them?